bcrowell/bcrowell.github.io/metric/index.md

 ![results of the Pythagorean theorem for displacements (10,0) and (10,1)](pythag_10_1.png)

 Notice how in this example the two results are surprisingly close together.
 That's because when you square things, it makes the big things even bigger compared to the small things.
+If you take a look at what happens when you plug in the numbers 10 and 1 for the blue vector, you'll see that the second term becomes almost negligible compared to the first.

 As an example of how this matters in our universe, notice how the weight of the slackliner in the photo makes the rope sag.
 Even if you made the rope extremely tight, it would still sag quite a bit.
 The proportions for one half of the rope look pretty close to 10 meters to 1 meter.
 So in order to get the rope to sag by one meter, it only had to stretch by about 0.05 m along the length of each half.